thekolaj/Minesweeper-tkinter/README.md

 #### Goals:
 - Learn basics of `tkinter`.
-Just enough to be familiar with how desktop interface works and want it takes to create a stand-alone app.
+Just enough to be familiar with how desktop interface works and what it takes to create a stand-alone app.
 - Make a scalable interface that would fit the window in any direction the user decided to stretch it.
-- Use and external file to store settings.
+- Use an external file to store settings.

 ## Outcome and challenges
 #### `Tkinter` is difficult to learn: